 Philip is consulted on subjects include the mobility of learners and workers, qualifications frameworks, setting occupational standards, assessment, and comprehensive labour market research models.
 Currently, Philip is an advisory member of the Ted Rogers School of Hospitality and Tourism Management, Ryerson University.
 He is a Board member of the Events Management Body of Knowledge (EMBOK), and international group tasked with facilitating global standards of practice.
 Philip is a technical advisor to INSSO (International Network of Skills Sector Organizations) concerning methodologies for setting competency (industry) standards.

-president & ceo, diversity management group (dmg)/cHAIR, ABORIGINAL TOURISM ASSOCIATION OF CANADA
+president & ceo, diversity management group (dmg)/cHAIR, INDIGENOUS TOURISM ASSOCIATION OF CANADA

 Robert Bernard is a business owner of Diversity Management Group (DMG), an Aboriginal consulting firm which is based out of We’koqma’q First Nation in beautiful Cape Breton, Nova Scotia.
 Since starting his business in 2000 DMG has created numerous partnerships with both Aboriginal and Non-Aboriginal companies with one goal in mind – to help create capacity building opportunities for Aboriginal people, businesses and communities.
 One of his greatest accomplishments on a business level has been leading the development of the first Aboriginal Business Association created in Atlantic Canada.
 Robert sits on the TIANS Board of Directors and in 2017 was named Chair of the Aboriginal Tourism Association of Canada.